ni/slsc-capability-explorer/README.md

 ## Modifying a Property

-To modify a property, You can select a property, modify the value, and click the **Confirm** button.
+To modify a property, select a property, modify the value, and click the **Confirm** button.

 ## Adding a Property